vEnhance/1802/src/minmax.typ

   we only did linear algebra, and didn't cover quadratic forms in this context at all.
-  I hesitate to introduce an entire chapter on quadratic forms (which are much less intuitive than linear functions) and _then_ tie that to eigenvalues of a $2 times 2$ matrix just to justify a single result that most students will just memorize anyway.
+  I hesitate to introduce an entire chapter on quadratic forms (which are much less intuitive than linear functions) and _then_ tie that to eigenvalues of a $2 times 2$ matrix just to justify a single result not reused later.

-  Poonen has some hints on quadratic forms in section 9 of his notes if you want to look there though.
+  (Poonen has some hints on quadratic forms in section 9 of his notes if you want to look there though.)

   The other downside is that even if quadratic forms are done correctly, the second derivative test doesn't work in all cases anyway,